 The main focus is object-oriented (OO) concepts which will be introduced in phase 1 and extended in phase 2 with good practices used in professional environments.
-Phase 3 will not contain learning activities explicitly mentioning the OO concepts, but the set of tasks will require you to apply OO while practicing more advanced concepts such as searching, linked list, etc. The project requires you to also apply OO throughout the development process.
+During phase 3 you will work on an individual project where you can showcase your proficiency of the covered concepts in OOD, WAD & WKS.